Why Planning Your Day the Night Before Drastically Increases Your Productivity

-What you do the evening before matters just as much as what you do each morning.
-In fact, what you do the night before makes it much more likely that you’ll accomplish what you’re aiming to get done on any given day.
+What you do the day before matters just as much as what you do each morning.
+In fact, what you do the night before makes it much more likely that you’ll actually accomplish what you’re aiming to get done on any given day.

 The method you use doesn’t matter.
 I’m a believer that calendars are more effective than to do lists, but there’s another camp that believes in to do lists, or what is known as the Ivy Lee Method:

-Finish each day by writing the five most important things you want to get done tomorrow and start each day by working those five things.
-You can also schedule those five things on your calendar.
-It doesn’t matter as long as those five things get done.
+Finish each day by writing the 5 most important things you want to get done tomorrow and start each day by working those 5 things.
+You can also schedule those 5 things on your calendar.
+It doesn’t matter as long as those 5 things get done.

-I’m continually experimenting with productivity systems because many of the ones that have gotten me to this point haven’t been working as well.
-The very things that allowed me to finish my first manuscript in 6 months weren’t working on my upcoming book.
-As a result, I was forced to reexamine some parts of my 8-step daily routine.
+I’m constantly experimenting with productivity systems because many of the ones that have gotten me to this point haven’t been working as well.
+The very things that allowed me to finish my first manuscript in 6 months are not enabling me to do the same with my current manuscript.
+As a result, I’ve been forced to reexamine some parts of my 8-step daily routine.
 And there are times when my daily routine simply gets shot to hell.
+But the failure has always been the result of poor planning the day before.

-The day I wrote this article, I put the five things I wanted to get done into my Productivity Planner.
+The day I wrote this article, I actually put the 5 things I wanted to get done into my journaling software the night before.
 By about 9:30 am I’d completed everything on the list.

 If you give yourself a basic framework for your days, you’ll be much more likely to pack your days with useful work that adds value to your life.
-The beautiful thing about a framework is that it’s not rigid.
-It can be adjusted day to day to your liking.
-It helps you to accommodate changes in your schedule.
+The nice thing about a framework is that it’s not rigid.
+It can be adjusted day to day and to your own liking.
+It helps you to accommodate for changes in your schedule.
+Even though I know exactly what the first 2 hours of my day will look like, just planning it all the night before is a great way to reduce decision fatigue.

 When you plan the day the night before, there’s no guesswork as to what you’ll be doing when you sit down to work in the morning.